This post may contain affiliate links. Please read our disclosure policy.

 - 2 cloves garlic minced

 - 1 (14 fluid ounce) can artichoke hearts drained & chopped

 - 1/2 cup freshly grated parmesan cheese

 - Salt & pepper to taste

-- This recipe goes much smoother if you take the cream cheese out of the fridge and let it sit on the counter to warm up for 20 minutes or so prior to starting cooking.
+- This recipe goes much smoother if you take the cream cheese out of the fridge and let it sit on the counter to warm up for at least 30 minutes prior to starting cooking.

 - You can use frozen spinach in this recipe.
 Just be sure to thaw it and squeeze out the water first.

 - Nutritional information is provided as a courtesy only and should be construed as an estimate rather than a guarantee.
 Ingredients can vary and Salt & Lavender makes no guarantees to the accuracy of this information.

 Nutrition information is automatically calculated, so should only be used as an approximation.